IBM/c2c/docs/gui.md

 * Deploy to Pod
 * Deploy to Instance

+Note that you cannot run an Analysis step against a database that does not currently exist on the target.
+This applies only to shift or clone operations that are being performed against a standard Db2 instance and you are requesting that the target database be created by the Db2 Shift command.

 When the Analyze function is selected, the Db2 Shift program will gather information from the source and target databases and present a report containing the settings that are different between the environments:

 ![Buttons](img/c2c_analysis_results.png)

 This examples shows many of the errors that can be reported by the Analysis step.
 Those items in red will stop a shift from occurring, while those in yellow are features which might cause an issue when the database is started in the target location.
-Details of the setting are available by pressing `^?` while the cursor is on the line of the configuration parameter:
+Details of the setting are available by pressing `^F` while the cursor is on the line of the configuration parameter:

 ![Field Help](img/c2c_analysis_field.png)